Let him kiss me with the kisses of his mouth! For your love is better than wine, your anointing oils are fragrant, your name is perfume poured out.

 Perhaps that’s why we often try to take shortcuts.
 Maybe that’s why sometimes we try to have relationships based on only one of the three flames of love.

-In a hook-up culture, when you have an affair or a one night stand, you may have the flame of dod, the sexual relationship, but the flames of raya and ahavah aren’t there.
+In a hook-up culture, when you have a one night stand, you may have the flame of dod, the sexual relationship, but the flames of raya and ahavah aren’t there.
 No companionship, no commitment.
 No wonder that people are often left feeling empty and unfulfilled.
 No wonder that people get hurt.

 Or we have friends with benefits, a relationship which tries to capture the flames of friendship and sexual intimacy, but at the same time puts up strict barriers to prevent the flame of commitment, because that seems to be the risky part.